 So.... without further ado, we give you our 10 Questions to Ask Before Renting An Apartment in New York:

-- Ask if you were to have an issue, what steps would they take to eradicate; some buildings have an exterminator they work with and will treat the hallways or common areas once a week or so, if they do you can ask them to use this remedy in your apartment as well.
+- Pests - Ask if there is a rodent or insect issue.
+If you were to have an issue, what steps would they take to eradicate; some buildings have an exterminator they work with and will treat the hallways or common areas once a week or so, if they do you can ask them to use this remedy in your apartment as well.

-- How are repairs generally taken care of and in case of an emergency- IE, if you have a flood at 3AM, who can you call?
+- Maintenance - How are repairs generally taken care of and in case of an emergency- IE, if you have a flood at 3AM, who can you call?
 How do maintenance requests work?

-- Ask how the Heat and Air Conditioning are controlled.
+- Heat And Air Conditioning - Ask how the Heat and Air Conditioning are controlled.
 Is it centralized throughout the entire building or is it apartment by apartment?

-- Do you know of any construction in the building or in the area that I should be aware of?
+- Construction - Do you know of any construction in the building or in the area that I should be aware of?
 A lot of people like to ask how noisy a property is.
 The truth is, in NYC there will always be noise, and if you are sensitive to this, a good pair of earplugs or insulating your window might do the trick.